 Under the authority of a special federal demonstration program, the MMP is designed to manage and coordinate the full spectrum of both Medicaid and Medicare services for Medicare and Medicaid (MME) adults.
 Enrollment is voluntary for eligible beneficiaries.
-A three way agreement between EOHHS, the MCO operating the MMP, and the federal Centers for Medicare and Medicaid Services (CMS) governs the organization, financing, and delivery of Medicaid and Medicare services to MME beneficiaries who choose to participate.
+A three-way agreement between EOHHS, the MCO operating the MMP, and the federal Centers for Medicare and Medicaid Services (CMS) governs the organization, financing, and delivery of Medicaid and Medicare services to MME beneficiaries who choose to participate.

 Neighborhood Health Plan of RI is currently the only MCO offering an MMP in Rhode Island.

-B. MMP Participation Criteria
+1.41.2 MMP Participation Criteria

-MME beneficiaries are eligible for participation in the MMP if they are age twenty one (21) and older as follows:

-- (1) MME Enrollees Medicare Medicaid beneficiaries who are receiving Medicaid Health Coverage, enrolled in Medicare Part A, enrolled in Medicare Part B, and eligible to enroll in Medicare Part D. Includes MME and other Community Medicaid IHCC group beneficiaries as well as those who need LTSS.
-Eligible MME beneficiaries include: - Members of the IHCC groups receiving Community Medicaid, including persons with serious and persistent mental illness, who do not need LTSS; - MAGI eligible adults in the MACC group for parents/caretakers; - LTSS recipients residing in institutional or home and community based settings including those qualifying for the level of care provided in a nursing facility and intermediate care facility for persons with intellectual disabilities (ICF-ID)-e.g., nursing facility, assisted living and ID group home residents as well as those residing in their own homes; and - Persons with End Stage Renal Disease (ESRD) at the time of enrollment.
+- A. MME beneficiaries are eligible for participation in the MMP if they are age twenty-one (21) and older as follows: - 1.
+MME Enrollees Medicare-Medicaid beneficiaries who are receiving Medicaid Health Coverage, enrolled in Medicare Part A, enrolled in Medicare Part B, and eligible to enroll in Medicare Part D. Includes MME and other Community Medicaid IHCC group beneficiaries as well as those who need LTSS.
+Eligible MME beneficiaries include: - Members of the IHCC groups receiving Community Medicaid, including persons with serious and persistent mental illness, who do not need LTSS; - b.
+MAGI-eligible adults in the MACC group for parents/caretakers; - c.
+LTSS recipients residing in institutional or home and community-based settings including those qualifying for the level of care provided in a nursing facility and intermediate care facility for persons with intellectual disabilities (ICF-ID) e.g., nursing facility, assisted living and ID group home residents as well as those residing in their own homes; and - d.
+Persons with End Stage Renal Disease (ESRD) at the time of enrollment. - 2.
 MME beneficiaries are entitled to Medicaid State Plan and Section 1115 waiver services that are not covered by Medicare.
-These Medicaid so-called "wraparound" services for MME beneficiaries can also be managed and coordinated through RHO and PACE.

-(2) Excluded Beneficiaries Certain Medicaid beneficiaries are excluded from participating in the MMP as indicated below:

-Beneficiaries Excluded from the MMP
+These Medicaid so-called "wraparound" services for MME beneficiaries can also be managed and coordinated through RHO and PACE. - 3.
+Excluded Beneficiaries Certain Medicaid beneficiaries are excluded from participating in the MMP as indicated below: - a.
+Beneficiaries Excluded from the MMP - Medicare beneficiaries who are not eligible for Medicaid Health Coverage, including partial dual eligible beneficiaries who participate in the Medicaid Premium Payment Program as Qualified Medicare Beneficiaries (QMBs), Specified Low-Income Beneficiaries (SLMBs), and Qualifying Individuals (QIs)

-- (a) Medicare beneficiaries who are not eligible for Medicaid Health Coverage, including partial dual eligible beneficiaries who participate in the Medicaid Premium Payment Program as Qualified Medicare Beneficiaries (QMBs), Specified Low-Income Beneficiaries (SLMBs), and Qualifying Individuals (QIs) - (b) Dual Eligible beneficiaries who are not qualified to enroll in all segments of Medicare - (c) Medicaid beneficiaries residing in Tavares, Eleanor Slater, or out-of-state hospitals - (d) Beneficiaries who are in hospice on the effective enrollment date.
-Enrollees who elect hospice care after they are enrolled in the MMP can remain in the MMP - (e) Beneficiaries who reside out of state for six (6) consecutive months or longer - (f) Beneficiaries who are eligible for the Medicaid Buy In Program for Working People with Disabilities (known as the "The Sherlock Plan" in Rhode Island) - (g) Dual eligible beneficiaries who are between the ages of nineteen (19) and twenty one (21) are exempt from enrollment in managed care and receive all Medicaid health coverage on a fee for service basis - (h) Beneficiaries who are determined eligible as medically needy for Community Medicaid due to excess income and resources are exempt from enrollment in managed care
+- c.
+Dual Eligible beneficiaries who are not qualified to enroll in all segments of Medicare - d.
+Medicaid beneficiaries residing in Tavares, Eleanor Slater, or outof-state hospitals - e.
+Beneficiaries who are in hospice on the effective enrollment date.
+Enrollees who elect hospice care after they are enrolled in the MMP can remain in the MMP - f.
+Beneficiaries who reside out-of-state for six (6) consecutive months or longer - g.
+Beneficiaries who are eligible for the Medicaid Buy-In Program for Working People with Disabilities (known as the "The Sherlock Plan" in Rhode Island) - h.
+Dual eligible beneficiaries who are between the ages of nineteen (19) and twenty-one (21) are exempt from enrollment in managed care and receive all Medicaid health coverage on a fee-for-service basis - Beneficiaries who are determined eligible as medically needy for Community Medicaid due to excess income and resources are exempt from enrollment in managed care.

-C. MMP Service Delivery Option
+1.41.3 MMP Service Delivery Option